pinyin/react-use-redux-state/README.md

 ## Limits

-Due to the flexibility of hooks, some logic like extracting component state from redux state is designed to be left to you.
+Due to the flexibility of hooks, some logic like extracting component state from Redux state is designed to be left to you.

 You may want to write code like: